pabloinsente/sf_for_beh_ss/README.md

  Python scripts and jupyter notebooks are provided in the ```/src``` directory.
 The step by step instructions are next in this document.

+## Tutorial Outline

+1. Creating a simple and well-organized data file system
+2. Using virtual environments
+3. Using version control systems
+4. Example 1: Writing a basic reproducible script
+5. Example 2: Setting up machine learning experiment tracking
+6. Testing your code
+7. Summary and conclusions
+8. Resources to learn more

 ## Tutorial Instructions

-### 1. Create a simple and well-organized data file system
+### 1. Creating a simple and well-organized data file system

 In the social sciences, it is common to find code repositories where everything is dump into the same directory: data, code, charts, manuscripts, etc. I've done this multiple times in the past and I regret it.
 There are many ways in which you can organize your projects.
 We'll generate a repository structure based on a few conventions around software development.
 We'll use the command line to populate our project.